jrengdahl/H503/README.txt

 boards from OSHPark for $16.
 https://oshpark.com/shared_projects/t9n5Q26a

-The board uses the Arduino Nano form factor, but is only partly pin-compatible.
+The board uses the Arduino Nano form factor, but is only partially pin-compatible.
 It will fit into a Nano socket, such as this: https://www.amazon.com/gp/product/B095XVVGQ8.
 Since the H503 is only available in a 64-pin LQFP at the moment, in order to fit it on the